rogermparent/gatsby-plugin-collections/README.md

-# Gatsby Theme: MDX Collections
+# Gatsby Plugin: Collections

-This Gatsby theme sits on top of `gatsby-theme-mdx-pages`, expanding on it and its Hugo inspiration by implementing "collections"- distinct groups of content that share commonalities with each other which aren't necessarily shared between other groups.
+This Gatsby plugin groups nodes into "collections"- distinct groups that share commonalities which aren't necessarily shared with items outside the group.
+This concept takes heavy inspiration from the static site generator Hugo.

-For instance, in a blog, there is a separation between the date-based content "posts" and regular pages like "about" or "contact".
-This theme aims to make implementing that separation a first-class concern.
+For instance, in a blog, there is a separation between the date-based content "posts" and regular pages like "about" or "contact", despite all of them being the same type of node.
+This plugin aims to make implementing that separation a first-class concern.

+This plugin was formerly known as `@arrempee/gatsby-theme-mdx-collections`, but it only took minimal changes to allow for the existing logic to apply to any node type while still being usable by `@arrempee/gatsby-theme-mdx-blog`.

 ## Configuration

-On top of the options specific to this theme, all provided options are also passed through to the underlying `gatsby-theme-mdx-pages` instance.

 ### collections: object